 Honest Products

-A place where organic, fresh, local, seasonal and sustainable are always top priority.
-Where the shelves are honest, the staff is knowledgeable, and every product passes through the hands of our quality standards experts before it ends up in yours.
+At the co-op, you’ll find a range of organic, fresh, local, seasonal and sustainable products.
+Our staff knows their stuff and every item on our shelves passes through the hands of our quality standards experts before it ends up in yours.

 farmer holding chicken